top of page

 Here are the most common reasons this work takes time:

 For even a relatively small parcel, the standard timeline for an ALTA/NSPS Land Title Survey can take several weeks, not days.
-This helps create a realistic expectation between the client and the surveyor, and ensures the final product is both accurate and defensible for all parties involved.
+This helps create a realistic expectation between you and the surveyor and ensures the final product is both accurate and defensible for all parties involved.

 Planning Ahead for Both Commercial and Residential Projects